 If you or a family member shows signs of complicated grief after losing a loved one to a drunk-driving accident in Georgia, it is important to seek professional help.
 If untreated, complicated grief can lead to emotional damage, depression, health problems, and, in some cases, suicide.
 With treatment, the family member can learn to accept the death and move on with his or her life.

 In some cases, getting accountability for the death can help.
-To learn how a Georgia wrongful death lawsuit can help you find justice, contact a Georgia DUI victim attorney at the Law Offices of Shane Smith.
+To learn how a Georgia wrongful death lawsuit can help you find justice, contact a Georgia DUI victim attorney at Shane Smith Law.
 Call 866-976-1629 and ask to schedule a free consultation.